Suicide is now one of the top 10 causes of death in the United States. And its incidence is growing.

 What you can do

 If you notice these warning signs in a friend or loved one, don’t wait.
-Contact the National Suicide Prevention Lifeline at 800.273.8255 without delay.
+Contact the 988 Suicide & Crisis Lifeline through chat, text or a phone call without delay.

 “Take your loved one to the Emergency Department if you think they are not safe.
 Also, don’t leave them alone — make sure there are no guns in the house, and be sure to secure any medications,” Dr. Falcone says.